heisenberg-7/ETG-IMS-ASSIGNMENT/README.md

 # ETG-IMS-ASSIGNMENT
-This repository contains multiple functions and JSON files for inventory management system.__
+This repository contains multiple functions and JSON files for inventory management system.<br/>
 Person Records JSON File will have the records of Customer buying things from store.__
 Records JSON file will have Records of the items available in the Inventory.__
 Sales Record JSON will have all the records of the items sold in a day.__